feedhenry-staff/fh-rest-express-router/README.md

 ## Changelog

+* 0.6.0
+  * Now return a 405 for CRUDL functions that are missing; was a 500 error previously
+  * Reduce package size using "files" in package.json

 * 0.5.0
   * Add events for "success" and "fail" on on CRUDL calls.
 This might change to be emitted by adapters in the future.